-For the processing of CDW, all the easily to produce aggregates of different sizes, removable and reusable materials must which can be used as building materials.
-The be removed before the remaining waste following illustrations show a typical process enters a CDW processing line, where all the and material flow at a CDW processing plant inert materials like stones, bricks, cement, (compare Figure 3 20) and a waste concrete ceramics, etc. are crushed and screened recycling plant (compare Figure 3 21).
+to produce aggregates of different sizes, which can be used as building materials.
+The following illustrations show a typical process and material flow at a CDW processing plant (compare Figure 3-20) and a waste concrete recycling plant (compare Figure 3-21).